-When I try to function in a world made for extroverts, I can find quickly find myself feeling annoyed.
+When I try to function as an introvert in a world made for extroverts, I quickly find myself feeling annoyed.

 I like to think of myself as laid-back, easy to be around, and easy to please.
 Sometimes, I am those things.
 I practice living in the “now” and maintaining a healthy perspective so I can peacefully and comfortably “go with the flow.”